 I grew up with my mother making rice pudding with rice leftover from previous meals.
-It was a great way to use cooked rice without having to throw the rice away.
+It was a great way to use cooked rice without having to throw it away.

-But as I mentioned, rice pudding cooked on the stove is absolutely magical and if you haven’t tried it cooked this way, you simply must!
+But rice pudding cooked on the stove is absolutely magical and if you haven't tried it cooked this way, you simply must!

 This chocolate rice pudding reminds me of Champorado.
 The two are similar but not the same.

 Champorado, also called chocolate rice is a Filipino rice porridge made with chocolate and traditionally served for breakfast.
 It is made with short grain glutinous rice, whereas this chocolate rice pudding is made with long grain rice.

 Champorado is not always sweet and is often made with dark chocolate.
 It is traditionally served with dried salted fish.

 Ingredients In Chocolate Rice Pudding

 See recipe box below for ingredient amounts and full recipe instructions.

 For this single serving chocolate rice pudding recipe, you will need:

 - vanilla extract or Crème de Cacao